 As part of claiming benefits, you have an obligation to notify the relevant authorities of a change in your circumstance which could affect (or might reasonably affect) your entitlement.
-This means that you should keep those agencies that pay your benefits - the Department for Work and Pensions and Her Majesty's Revenues and Customs and/or the council - informed of any voluntary work that you undertake regardless of whether you think the activities will make a difference to the actual payments you get.
+This means that you should keep those agencies that pay your benefits - the Department for Work and Pensions and His Majesty's Revenues and Customs (HMRC) and/or the council - informed of any voluntary work that you undertake regardless of whether you think the activities will make a difference to the actual payments you get.
+Make sure that you tell each separate office that pays your benefits, as they do not necessarily share information like this with each other.